somaij/portfolio-2021/content/work/triangle-learning-academy.md

 title: Triangle Learning Academy
 description: UX/UI Developer
 image: assets/tla-2.jpg
-summary: "The Triangle Learning Academy is an internal facing learning platform for most Canadian Tire, Mark's, FGL (Sportschek), Party City and Partsource employees.
-It enables them to learn new skills for free from a variety of different sources and materials. "
+summary: The Triangle Learning Academy is an internal facing learning platform for most Canadian Tire, Mark's, FGL (Sportschek), Party City and Partsource employees.
+It empowers them to learn new skills that promotes personal and professional growth at no cost from a variety of different sources and materials.
 summary-buttons:
   - btnlink: tla-reads
     btntext: TLA Reads